vicweill/devoir2/README.md

 5. Git push
 6. Post the link on DVO

-\* here is the expected output (you should see one or more "success" lines such as that)
+\* here is the expected output i should obtain by doing `docker-compose up --build` (you should see one or more "success" lines as you make progress in the project)
 <img align="center" src="output.png">

 # In English (French below)